A complete classification of modular compactifications of the universal Jacobian: Introduction

 \subsection{Acknowledgements}

 We thank Sam Molcho for raising the question of the relative projectivity of the compactified Jacobian spaces (see Theorem \ref{T:cla-cJUni} and the discussion following it).
-We thank Alex Abreu and Orsola Tommasi for helpful discussions related to this project.
+We thank Y. Bae, D. Maulik, R. Pandharipande, J. Shen for discussions that lead us to add Corollary \ref{C:stesso-HD} to the second arXiv version of our paper.
+We thank Alex Abreu, Dan Petersen, Orsola Tommasi for helpful discussions related to this project.

 MF was supported by the DTP/EPSRC award EP/W524001/1, and he is supported by the EPSRC Fellowship EP/X02752X/1.

 NP is funded by the PRIN 2022 ``Geometry Of Algebraic Structures: Moduli, Invariants, Deformations'' funded by MUR, and he is a member of the GNSAGA section of INdAM.